RizThe1andOnly/Program3/out/production/Program3/README.md

     - Main.java
     - Controller.java
     - Program3GUI.fxml
-- Program 2 code in the directory named TuitionManager; to run program 2 please open and run the Prog2.class file
 - JDocs folder contains the java docs.
 - Test case documents are in this directory named Program3testDoc, both word and pdf versions exist here.